-We will not normally share personal data with anyone else, but may do so where it is set out in our Privacy Notices or there are certain circumstances where we may be required to do so and:
+We will not normally share personal data with anyone else without consent, but there are certain circumstances where we may be required to do so.
+These include, but are not limited to, situations where:

-- There is an issue with a pupil or parent/carer that puts the safety of our staff at risk - We need to liaise with other agencies we will seek consent as necessary before doing this - Our suppliers or contractors need data to enable us to provide services to our staff and pupils for example, IT companies.
-When doing this, we will: - Only appoint suppliers or contractors which can provide sufficient guarantees that they comply with data protection law - Establish a contract with the supplier or contractor to ensure the fair and lawful processing of any personal data we share - Only share data that the supplier or contractor needs to carry out their service, and information necessary to keep them safe while working with us
+- There is an issue with a pupil or parent/carer that puts the safety of our staff at risk - We need to liaise with other agencies we will seek consent as necessary before doing this - Our suppliers or contractors need data to enable us to provide services to our staff and pupils - for example, IT companies.
+When doing this, we will: - Only appoint suppliers or contractors which can provide sufficient guarantees that they comply with data protection law - o Establish a contract with the supplier or contractor to ensure the fair and lawful processing of any personal data we share - o Only share data that the supplier or contractor needs to carry out their service